AnthonyCampos123/whisper.cpp/README.md

 # M.A.V.I.S - My Average Very Intelligent System
 A proof of concept on the IOS platform.
 Built with Whisper C++ and Google Gemini.
-Pipeline: Voice input -> Speech recognition using Whisper -> text transcription -> Call to Google Gemini -> Text output -> Audio output by AVSpeechSynthesizer
+Pipeline: Voice input -> Speech recognition using Whisper -> Text transcription -> Call to Google Gemini -> Text output -> Audio output by AVSpeechSynthesizer

 Requires installation of XCFramework and generative-ai-swift SDK to run

 ---

-## Video Walkthrough
+## Video Walkthrough: Display of Basic Functionality

 <img src="mavis-ios.gif" width="347" />